-The U.S. dollar is the functional currency for all of the Company's foreign operations.
-Foreign currency transaction gains and losses, resulting from transactions denominated in currencies other than U.S. dollars are included in the statements of operations.
-These gains and losses have not been material for the years ended March 31, 2008, 2007 and 2006.
+U.S. dollars are included in the statements of operations.
+These gains and losses have not been material for the years ended March 31, 2009, 2008 and 2007.

 Segments

 The Company operates in one segment for the design, development and sale of integrated circuits.